Diheng/HPC_imaging/docs/index.md

 - Teodora Stoica, Ph.D.

 This is intended to be a documentation for starting fMRI data processing on HPC at UA.
-It mainly serves two purposes: 1. document the way I implement data (pre)processing for my doctoral dissertation and in the same time, 2. provide an example of one way to do that.
+It mainly serves two purposes:

+1. document the way I implement data (pre)processing for my doctoral dissertation and in the same time;

+2. provide an example of one way to do that.

 This documentation is not intended to be  exhaustive, however, external documentations will be provided at the beginning  of each step for a deeper dive if needed.

 ## Starter resources